pelithne/sre-agent-hackathon/exercises/part1-setup.md

   -o table

 # Save your deployment name to a variable (use the most recent one from the list above)
-DEPLOYMENT_NAME="workshop-deployment-20251106-123456"  # Replace with your actual deployment name
+set_var "DEPLOYMENT_NAME" "workshop-deployment-20251106-123456"  # Replace with your actual deployment name

 # Check overall status
 az deployment group show \